NREL/EnergyPlus/doc/src/docs/OutputDetailsAndExamples/OutputDetailsAndExamples.md

 ### SimulationControl

-! &lt;Run Control&gt;, Do Zone Sizing, Do System Sizing, Do Plant Sizing, Do Design Days, Do Weather Simulation
+! &lt;Run Control&gt;, Do Zone Sizing, Do System Sizing, Do Plant Sizing, Do Design Days, Do Weather Simulation, Do HVAC Sizing Simulation

- Run Control, Yes, Yes, Yes, No, Yes
+ Run Control, Yes, Yes, Yes, No, Yes, No

 This shows how the sizing and running (design days vs. weather file) will be accomplished.
 Design days are required for sizing but do not necessarily need to be “run” after sizing has completed.
 Thus, the user can choose to do sizing, not do a “normal” calculation with the design day definitions but then go ahead and run the full simulation year.
+Some advanced sizing methods require also running HVAC Sizing Simulations.

 ### Building